Vualto/vudrm-public-docs/docs/source/UserGuide/VUDRM-Admin.md

 <img src="../_static/user-guide-images/6-1vudrmtoken.png" class="image" width="1000" alt="VUALTO Admin - VUDRM Token Page - Use Token in Demo"/>

-This will load the `VUPLAY Demo` with the generated token in the `Custom VUDRM Token` text box.
+Clicking `Use Token in Demo` will load the `VUPLAY Demo` player with the generated token in the `Custom VUDRM Token` text box.

 For an in depth guide of how our tokens work - please refer to the [VUDRM Token documentation](../DeveloperDocumentation/VUDRM-token.html#).